SvenGroot/WslManagementPS/docs/Export-WslDistribution.md

 ```

 ### -Vhd

-Export the distribution as a .vhdx file, instead of a .tar.gz file.
+Specifies that the distribution should be exported as a .vhdx file, instead of a .tar.gz file.
+This
+is only supported for WSL2 distributions.

 This parameter requires at least WSL version 0.58.